guitarvydas/guitarvydas.github.io/_posts/2021-09-29-Programming Languages and OSs Not Needed.md

 Isolation can be seen in distributed programming (e.g. networks of rPIs).

-[FYI - Functions do not enforce Isolation, OO does not enforce Isolation, and so on.]
+[FYI - Functions do not enforce Isolation, OO does not enforce Isolation, etc., etc.]

 [^1]: Term borrowed from Daniel Dennett.